Dusty211/headband/README.md

 When you open this project in a devcontainer, VS Code automatically attaches to the running `api` service defined in `compose-dev.yaml`.
 Port forwarding is also handled automatically.

 You can access the API from your local machine at `http://localhost:8000` just as you would if you were running the application locally.
 No extra configuration is needed.

+## License

+Copyright (c) 2025 Kyle Houghton.
+All Rights Reserved.
+See the `LICENSE` file for more details.

+Some of the initial parts of this repo are attributed to `fastapi-mcp-langgraph-template` by Nicholas Goh, which is licensed under the MIT license.
+A copy of the MIT license is included in the `LICENSE.MIT` file.